 Ghada T Ballane, Jad G Sfeir, Habib A Dakik, Edward M Brown and Ghada El-Hajj Fuleihan

-Paul Lips, Kevin D Cashman, Cje Lamberg-Allardt, Heike Annette Bischoff-Ferrari, Barbara R Obermayer-Pietsch, Ml Bianchi, Jan Stepan, Ghada El-Hajj Fuleihan and Roger Bouillon
+Paul Lips, Kevin D Cashman, Christel Lamberg-Allardt, Heike Annette Bischoff-Ferrari, Barbara Obermayer-Pietsch, Maria Luisa Bianchi, Jan Stepan, Ghada El-Hajj Fuleihan and Roger Bouillon

-Vitamin D deficiency (serum 25-hydroxyvitamin D (25(OH)D) < 50 nmol/l or 20 ng/ml), is common in Europe and the Middle East.
-It occurs in < 20 % of the population in Northern Europe, in 30-60% in Western, Southern and Eastern Europe and up to 80 % in Middle East countries.
-Severe deficiency (serum 25(OH)D < 30 nmol/l or 12 ng/ml) is found in > 10 % of Europeans.
-The ECTS advises that the measurement of serum 25(OH)D be standardized e.g. by the Vitamin D Standardization Program.
-Risk groups include young children, adolescents, pregnant women, older people, especially the institutionalized, and non-western immigrants.
+Vitamin D deficiency (serum 25-hydroxyvitamin D (25(OH)D) <50 nmol/L or 20 ng/mL) is common in Europe and the Middle East.
+It occurs in <20% of the population in Northern Europe, in 30–60% in Western, Southern and Eastern Europe and up to 80% in Middle East countries.
+Severe deficiency (serum 25(OH)D <30 nmol/L or 12 ng/mL) is found in >10% of Europeans.
+The European Calcified Tissue Society (ECTS) advises that the measurement of serum 25(OH)D be standardized, for example, by the Vitamin D Standardization Program.
+Risk groups include young children, adolescents, pregnant women, older people (especially the institutionalized) and non-Western immigrants.
 Consequences of vitamin D deficiency include mineralization defects and lower bone mineral density causing fractures.
 Extra-skeletal consequences may be muscle weakness, falls and acute respiratory infection, and are the subject of large ongoing clinical trials.
 The ECTS advises to improve vitamin D status by food fortification and the use of vitamin D supplements in risk groups.
 Fortification of foods by adding vitamin D to dairy products, bread and cereals can improve the vitamin D status of the whole population, but quality assurance monitoring is needed to prevent intoxication.
-Specific risk groups such as infants and children up to 3 years, pregnant women, older persons and non-western immigrants should routinely receive vitamin D supplements.
-Future research should include genetic studies to better define individual vulnerability for vitamin D deficiency, and Mendelian randomization studies to address the effect of vitamin D deficiency on long term non-skeletal outcomes such as cancer.
+Specific risk groups such as infants and children up to 3 years, pregnant women, older persons and non-Western immigrants should routinely receive vitamin D supplements.
+Future research should include genetic studies to better define individual vulnerability for vitamin D deficiency, and Mendelian randomization studies to address the effect of vitamin D deficiency on long-term non-skeletal outcomes such as cancer.